1. Home>

 Dormirse in the Indicative Present Continuous

 The Indicative Present Continuous of dormirse is used to talk about something that is happening continuously or right now.
-For example, "me estoy durmiendo", meaning "I am sleeping".
+For example, "me estoy durmiendo", meaning "I am falling asleep".

 In Spanish, the Indicative Present Continuous is known as "El Presente Progresivo".